-In the legislation authorizing the petroleum inspection fee revenue obligations, the Legislature, recognizing its moral obligation to do so, expressed its expectation that, if the Legislature were to reduce the rate of the Petroleum Inspection Fee (which has happened) and if the Petroleum
+In the legislation authorizing the petroleum inspection fee revenue obligations, the Legislature, recognizing its moral obligation to do so, expressed its expectation that, if the Legislature were to reduce the rate of the Petroleum Inspection Fee (which has happened) and if the Petroleum Inspection Fees were insufficient to pay debt service on the Bonds when due (which has not happened), the Legislature would make an appropriation from the general fund sufficient to pay such debt service.
+In the opinion of Bond Counsel, the Legislature's expression of its expectation is not a legally enforceable obligation.

-(b) Includes interest payments on the \$142,300,000 of Outstanding EMCP, which interest payments are on parity with the Senior Bonds and are calculated at the current expected interest rate of 5.00% and under the assumption that all EMCP will remain Outstanding until July 1, 2012, which is the last maturity date of Outstanding Senior Bonds having a fixed interest rate.
+(b) Includes interest payments on Outstanding EMCP, which interest payments are on parity with the Senior Bonds and are calculated at the assumed interest rate of 5.00% and under the assumption that all EMCP will remain Outstanding until July 1, 2017, which is the last maturity date of Outstanding Senior Bonds having a fixed interest rate.
+Interest payments for the year ending July 1, 2010 include interest on certain Senior Bonds prior to their redemption on November 9, 2009.
 Principal payments on Outstanding EMCP are subordinate to payments on the Senior Bonds.

-(c) The projection of Petroleum Inspection Fees is based on the average of collected Petroleum Inspection Fees for the past five fiscal years, adjusted to reflect the reduction in the rate of the Petroleum Inspection Fees from \$0.03 per gallon to \$0.02 per gallon effective April 1, 2006.
+(c) The projected Petroleum Inspection Fees are based solely on the average of collected Petroleum Inspection Fees for the past five fiscal years, adjusted to reflect the reduction in the rate of the Petroleum Inspection Fees from \$0.03 per gallon to \$0.02 per gallon effective April 1, 2006.
+See "Petroleum Inspection Fees".